We believe partnerships are critical to solving large-scale health problems.

 Global health problems are far too large in scale for any one organization to address on its own.
 Partnerships are absolutely essential.
 Since 1984, we have employed a powerful model of collaboration (described in Real Collaboration: What It Takes for Global Health to Succeed) that was originally used to eradicate smallpox – the only human disease ever permanently wiped out – to affect a broad range of global health issues.
-We mobilize and serve as vital members of partnerships to control and eliminate neglected tropical diseases, increase access to vaccines, and improve the ability of countries to detect and respond to disease outbreaks and injuries.
+We currently serve as the secretariat or hub of six major global health coalitions.
+As a neutral convener, we are able to promote high levels of collective action among our coalition partners that include major pharmaceutical companies.

 'Leadership Begins With Caring'

 Former Director U.S Centers for Disease Control and Prevention and former U.S. Surgeon General

 Advocating for the Health Needs of the World’s Poor